 Offerors must also provide reference names and phone numbers for similar projects the offeror's firm has completed.
+References pages will not count towards the 5 page max.

 The offeror shall not disclose their costs in this Submittal Form.
 Submission forms shall not exceed the page limit (as described in Section 4.02).